Slashgear/personal-blog/src/pages/react-redux-pitfalls-and-best-pratices/index.md

   state.users.find(user => user.id === userId) || {}
 ```

-The developer here wanted to ensure that his _selector_ is null safe and always returns an _object_.
+The developer here wanted to ensure that its _selector_ is null safe and always returns an _object_.
 This is something we see quite often.

 Each time this selector will be called for a `user` not present in the state, it will return a new object, a new reference.